Take A 5-Minute Break To Look At These Delightful Pet Portraits — You Deserve It

 Location: New Jersey

-Favorite Activity: It is a toss-up between cuddling with me on the couch and nibbling my pajamas.
+Favourite Activity: It is a toss-up between cuddling with me on the couch and nibbling my pyjamas.

 Location: New Jersey

-Favorite Activity: It is a toss-up between cuddling with me on the couch and nibbling my pajamas.
+Favourite Activity: It is a toss-up between cuddling with me on the couch and nibbling my pyjamas.

 Stella